rolling-scopes-school/tasks/tasks/connections/milestone_6.people_groups.md

 #### Group section

-- list of groups is loaded automatically every time if user returns back into main page (until browser page is reloaded): **-25 points**
-- list of groups is loaded automatically after successful created new group or deleted group: **-25 points**
+- list of groups via `/groups/list` is automatically loaded more than once during 1 browser session (until the user refreshes the page) if user do not click _Update_ button.
+For instance, when user navigates through the pages, sends new messages, deletes or creates group(s): **-30 points**

 #### People list

-- list of people is loaded automatically every time if user returns back into main page (until browser page is reloaded): **-25 points**
-- list of people is loaded automatically after successful created new conversation or deleted it: **-25 points**
+- list of conversations via `/conversations/list` is automatically loaded more than once during 1 browser session (until the user refreshes the page) if user do not click _Update_ button.
+For instance, when user navigates through the pages, sends new messages, deletes or creates conversation(s): **-20 points**
+- list of users via `/users` is automatically loaded more than once during 1 browser session (until the user refreshes the page) if user do not click _Update_ button.
+For instance, when user navigates through the pages, sends new messages, deletes or creates conversation(s): **-20 points**